 Compile a list of rewards that make sense for your company, and ask reps individually what they prefer to receive.

-2. Encourage team building
+2. Motivate sales teams with team building exercises

 Empower reps to build interpersonal relationships and encourage a culture of trust and collaboration.
 Host team outings, such as monthly lunches.
 To get reps interacting with one another on a regular basis, set up a mandatory watercooler time.
 Use Slack or a similar platform to create a #watercooler channel.
 Set up a bot to automatically pair up reps to meet once a week or once every two weeks for 30 minutes.
 Reps are given context outside of their own tasks and are more motivated to work together.